surmwill/recycler_unity/README.md

 }
 ```

-Each piece of data is required to have a unique key, implemented by the `IRecyclerScrollRectData` interface.
+Each piece of data is required to have a unique key, implemented by the `IRecyclerScrollRectData<TEntryDataKey>` interface.
 As entries get added and removed their indices change.
-Instead of keeping track of all the shifting yourself, you can instead reference pieces of data by their unchanging keys.
+Instead of keeping track of all the shifting yourself, you can reference pieces of data by their unchanging keys.

 (Tip: a quick way to generate unique keys without much thought or structure is to generate a `Guid.NewGuid().ToString()` as a key.
 Keys are passed as a parameter to reference specific pieces of data;
 if you do not require such methods, the actual key is not that important apart from needing _something_ that is unique).